 Gaming Dispute Process for Class II and Class III Games

 The San Manuel Tribal Gaming Commission (SMTGC) is an independent Tribal governmental agency established by the San Manuel Band of Mission Indians (the “tribe”) to regulate gaming activities within the tribe’s jurisdiction (“Gaming Activities).
 The SMTGC is responsible for protecting the integrity of the Gaming Activities and the reputation of the Gaming Operation.
-SMTGC Patron Dispute Regulation Nine (GCR009) provides a fair process by which patrons can seek resolution of disputes over the play or operation of any Class II or Class III game at the San Manuel Casino (the “Casino”).
+SMTGC Patron Dispute Regulation Nine (GCR009) provides a fair process by which patrons can seek resolution of disputes over the play or operation of any Class II or Class III game at Yaamava' Resort & Casino at San Manuel (the “Casino”).

 A Brief Overview of the Gaming Dispute Resolution Process:

 Immediately notify Casino management of any dispute you have regarding the operation or play of the game, no later than 3-days from the initial incident.

 Upon receiving your gaming dispute notification, the Casino will provide you with a copy of the Gaming Dispute Pamphlet explaining your rights under GCR009.

 After receiving the Gaming Dispute Pamphlet, you have 15-days to submit a completed Gaming Activity Dispute Form to the SMTGC.

 Upon receipt of a Gaming Activity Dispute Form filed within the 15-day timeframe, the SMTGC will investigate your dispute and provide a written decision to you within 60-days.
 If no decision is issued within 60 days, the dispute is deemed denied.